Charity Navigator: Expansions

 This alternative methodology allows the organization to increase the total number of rated nonprofits from 9,000 to 160,000 at launch.
-The rating system launched with the first key indicator, Finance & Accountability, with a plan to release additional indicators over the next 18-24 months.
+The rating system launched with the first key indicator, Finance & Accountability, with a plan to release additional indicators over the next 18–24 months.

+Since then, Chartity Navigator has continued to expand its methodology to include additional impact ratings, and assessments on Equity policies and practices, feedback and measurement best practices.
+As of June 2024, there are over 230,000 rated organizations and over 3000 organizations rated on Impact & Measurement.

 Improvements in response; reception

 Some charities, in response, began to supply more information.
 The New York Times reported in 2010 that one non-profit began "reporting on its finances using the same format as the 10-K."

 In response to an op-ed authored by Charity Navigator's CEO entitled "The Elitist Philanthropy of so-called Effective Altruism", the cofounder of the Centre for Effective Altruism wrote "What Charity Navigator Gets Wrong About Effective Altruism".